Augustin Hadelich

-Biography

 Early life and education

 Augustin Hadelich was born in Cecina, Italy, to German parents.
 His two older brothers were already playing cello and piano when Hadelich (age 5) began his studies on the violin with his father, an agriculturalist and amateur cellist.
 In his early musical development, Hadelich progressed in his studies through irregular lessons and masterclasses from violinists traveling near the Hadelich farm in rural Tuscany, including Uto Ughi, Christoph Poppen, Igor Ozim, and Norbert Brainin.
 Hadelich enjoyed a blossoming career as a wunderkind violinist, pianist, and composer in Germany.

 In 1999, Hadelich was injured in a fire on his family's farm in Italy, and was airlifted to be treated in Germany.
-The accident left Hadelich unable to play for over a year.
-"It is perhaps because of this experience—because I had this moment where I wasn't sure if I would ever play the violin again—that I appreciate what is happening in my life more.
-I really try to enjoy every moment.
-It made me realize how important music was to me," Hadelich has commented.
-After his recovery, Hadelich graduated summa cum laude from the Instituto Mascagni in Livorno, Italy, and successfully auditioned for admission to The Juilliard School.
+After his recovery, Hadelich graduated summa cum laude from the Istituto Mascagni in Livorno, Italy, and successfully auditioned for admission to The Juilliard School.

-From 2004 to 2007, Hadelich studied at Juilliard with Joel Smirnoff, graduating with a Graduate Diploma (2005) and an Artist Diploma (2007).
+From 2004 to 2007, Hadelich studied at Juilliard with Joel Smirnoff, graduating with a graduate diploma (2005) and an artist diploma (2007).
 After graduating, Hadelich continued to make his home in New York and became an American citizen in 2014.